 Our faculty are passionate about the success of graduate students and are continually seeking opportunities to help students excel in research, teaching, and extension and outreach.
 Our full-time career advisor/coordinator is dedicated to enabling leadership development, professionalism, networking and job search activities for our graduate students.
-Our current graduate students connect with graduate alumni and others in industry, academia, and government on career opportunities and tools for success.
+Our current graduate students connect with graduatealumni and others in industry, academia, and government on career opportunitiesand tools for success.
 Our research is connected across campus and around the world.
 Many of our faculty and students are involved in interdisciplinary graduate programs, such as the Interdepartmental Nutrition Program (INP) and Purdue University Life Sciences (PULSe), which provide students with exceptional opportunities for interdisciplinary research.
 Our research programs utilize laboratory based research as well as research at animal facilities both on and off campus, including the USDA Livestock Behavior Research Unit.

-- Animal production and management
+- Animal Behavior and Well-being

-- Animal health and well-being
+- Animal Production and Management

 We are dedicated to improving animal product quality as well as animal welfare.
 Toward this end, we have identified four Grand Challenges within the field that we seek to address: